Lacunary Polynomial Compositions: Small values of

 Therefore, since $k \ge 3$, we are under the assumptions of Proposition \ref{rho2}.
-However, since both polynomials $F(T)$ and $G(X_1,\ldots,X_\sigma)$ cannot contain terms with non-real cofficients, the only admissible solution is the one where $F(T)=T^3$ and $G(X_1,X_2)$ is a binomial; pulling back our map yields again the thesis. \qedhere \end{enumerate} \end{proof}
+However, since both polynomials $F(T)$ and $G(X_1,\ldots,X_\sigma)$ cannot contain terms with non-real cofficients, the only admissible solution is the one where $F(T)=T^3$ and $G(X_1,X_2)$ is a binomial. \qedhere \end{enumerate} \end{proof}

 \begin{example} \begin{enumerate} \item From the previous proposition we immediately deduce that any set of the form $\{\alpha_1^n+\alpha_2^n+\alpha_3^n\}$, or $\{\alpha_1^n+\alpha_2^n+\alpha_3^n+\alpha_4^n\}$, where the integers $\alpha_i$ are not powers of the same integer, is a Universal Hilbert Set. \item Let $\alpha(n)=8^n+27^n+3\cdot 12^n+3 \cdot 18^n$.
 Since $\alpha(n)=(2^n+3^n)^3$, $\alpha(\mathbb{N})$ is not a Universal Hilbert Set.\qedhere \end{enumerate} \end{example}